Available as a public seminar in April 2018! Click here for details.

 This workshop brings our flagship Core Windows Internals seminar together with a series of practical exercises featuring the Windows Performance Toolkit.

 The Windows Performance Toolkit is a freely available tool from Microsoft and has gained considerable acclaim in recent years.
-It consists primarily of the Windows Performance Recorder (WPR), which can record “trace” data (selected from tens of thousands of counters and trace points implemented by over 1,100 operating system components), and the Windows Performance Analyzer (WPA), which displays the collected trace information graphically.
+It consists primarily of the Windows Performance Recorder (WPR), which can record “trace” data (selected by you from tens of thousands of counters and trace points implemented by over 1,100 operating system components), and the Windows Performance Analyzer (WPA), which summarizes and displays the collected trace information graphically.

 Windows professionals can benefit from WPT in a great many ways.
 Both I.T. professionals and developers can use the toolkit to troubleshoot memory leaks, identify code that uses excessive CPU, determine the causes of various latencies, and so on.
 By “developers” we include all types: kernel mode, user mode, managed code of all varieties, base Windows APIs, PowerShell, scripting, kernel drivers…